muniah/Comparative-Bayesian-Analysis-of-Student-Performance/README.md

 - Python 3.8+
 - Libraries: `cmdstanpy`, `pandas`, `numpy`, `scikit-learn`, `matplotlib`, `seaborn`

-## How to Use
-1. Install dependencies via `pip install -r requirements.txt`.
-2. Run the notebook to reproduce analyses or modify models.
-3. Refer to the report for context and interpretations.

 ## Citation
 If referencing this work, please cite the report authors:
 > Dhamini Rao Pantra, Eshani Nandy, Mishaal Khan, Munia Humaira. *Comparative Bayesian Analysis of Factors Affecting Student Performance*.
 University of Waterloo, 2024.